Tori Shogi Tori Shogi

 Swallows

-Swallows can be said to be the as Shogi pawns, but they are also vastly different.
+Swallows can be said to be the same as Shogi pawns, but they are also vastly different.
 The ability to have two swallows per file changes strategy completely.
 Because of this, swallows are practically the heart and soul of the game, and knowing how to play them is one of the key parts to learning Tori Shogi.

 To keep things brief, there are three things to keep in mind regarding swallows:

 Doubled swallows (i.e. one swallow behind another) are very powerful.
 If you're able to advance swallows far enough, putting a swallow in front (for offense) or behind (for defense) can lock down a file.
 The one caveat is that you can no longer drop swallows on this file, and it's also hard to move.
 These two swallows can act like a wall or barrier, and in some cases, may make mating even more difficult.
-Be careful not to over extend on doubled swallows.
+Be careful not to overextend on doubled swallows.

 Because swallows tend to fly on and off the board at a dizzying rate, you can treat them almost as currency.
 Sometimes you may have so much that you have a lot of flexibility for attack.
 The front lines of the board tend to be defined by opposing swallows with a gap in-between (no man's land).
 You can "spend" a swallow from your hand to essentially advance your line forward.
 You should do this when you have another piece (typically a crane or quail) to back up the advanced swallow.